 In the community, our friends need this important resource to be able to progress their lives – a cheaper way to stay connected through WiFi, the ability to search for a new solicitor or the nearest GP surgery, the possibility to partake in online classes and activities, and the capacity to use a translation/ interpreting service to overcome the barriers that language can cause.

-A decent smart phone or tablet could make a huge difference, especially during an ongoing pandemic.
-With the ability to meet face to face and receive support no longer possible in the same way, swathes of organisations, charities and services have moved online.
+A decent smart phone or tablet could make a huge difference, especially as we continue to adapt to the ongoing impact of the pandemic.
+We have seen a huge amount of change recently and swathes of organisations, charities and services have moved many aspects of their support online to maintain contact when meeting face to face has not been possible.
 However, many of our friends do not have the ability to follow this move; only adding an additional layer of isolation and another barrier to support.

 For those we support post detention, gifting your old smart phone will allow them to take part in ESOL classes, activities and support groups.
 It will enable them search and find their way around the area they are living, helping them to feel more settled.
 Most importantly, it will assist our friends to keep in better contact with their family and friends across the UK and world.

 The difference your old phone can make

 A refugee friend was able to attend online ESOL classes and re-connect with his community thanks to receiving a donated phone from JRS.
 He shared this message of gratitude with the team: